gfredericks/clj-usage-graph/README.md

 A Clojure library that emits usage diagrams for your project.

+## Caveats

+1. It will eval (because `jvm.tools.analyzer` does) all the source files you give it, so beware of any top-level side-effects.
+2. At the moment it seems to take a long time on modestly-sized projects.
+I have no idea why.
+3. It's not totally correct.
+Of course.

 ## Usage

 Make sure you have graphviz installed and thus the `dot` command